 Panerai Luminor Marina 8 Days is a manual wind watch and for some, that could be a make-it-or-break-it point, especially if they expect to wear the watch every day.
 Aesthetically they are very similar, black dial, steel case while the Luminor has a calfskin black strap with accent stitching and a pin buckle and a see-through case back.
 Some like the classy look of the IWC while others are looking for a more versatile look that can be either dressy or sporty.
 The Panerai also has better water resistance than the IWC.
 This Luminor model has 300m / 984 ft water resistance.
-As per the series name, the power reserve is an impressive 8 days / 192 hours which makes the 44 hour power reserve on the IWC look like amateur hour.
-However, IWC does have a several watches with 7 day power reserves and even 8 day power reserves as well.
+As per the series name, the power reserve is an impressive 8 days / 192 hours which makes the 44-hour power reserve on the IWC look like amateur hour.
+However, IWC does have several watches with 7-day power reserves and even 8-day power reserves as well.

 - Water Resistance

-- The Panerai Luminor Marina 8 Days can withstant about 10 times the underwater pressure as the IWC.
+- The Panerai Luminor Marina 8 Days can withstand about 10 times the underwater pressure as the IWC.